Canadian Journal of Microbiology

-The Canadian Journal of Microbiology is a monthly peer-reviewed scientific journal covering all aspects of microbiology.
-It was established in 1954 and is published by NRC Research Press.
-The editors-in-chief are Kari Dunfield (University of Guelph) and Christopher K. Yost (University of Regina).
+The Canadian Journal of Microbiology is a peer-reviewed scientific journal covering all aspects of microbiology.
+It was established in 1954 and is published by Canadian Science Publishing.
+The Editors-in-Chief are Kari Dunfield (University of Guelph) and Christopher K. Yost (University of Regina).
 The founding editor (serving from 1954 to 1960) was Robert George Everett Murray (1919–2022).

 Abstracting and indexing

 The journal is abstracted and indexed in: